vinamansur/commuteApp/README.md

-Interface is still not developed.\
+Interface is still not developed.
+FOcus on retrieving data.
-TTC data not implemented.